 Author Neil Hanson has led a extraordinary life in his own right, but as a professional ghostwriter of over 60 published books, he has also worked with a remarkably diverse collection of the most interesting people around.

-His clients include household names - an American showbiz legend, England’s most famous cricketer, a famous actor and one of Britain’s most decorated soldiers and an England football manager - but also many less celebrated men and women who have led extraordinary lives or achieved remarkable things.
-They include SAS men, undercover investigators, fast-jet pilots, explorers and adventurers, a treasure diver, a kidnap negotiator, a spy, a notorious gangster, a round the world walker, a submariner, a maxillofacial surgeon, and many more.
+His clients include household names - an American showbiz legend, England’s most famous cricketer, a famous actor, one of Britain’s most decorated soldiers and an England football manager - but also many less celebrated men and women who have led extraordinary lives or achieved remarkable things.
+They include SAS men, fast-jet pilots, explorers and adventurers, a treasure diver, a kidnap negotiator, a hugely successful businessman, a spy, a notorious gangster, a round the world walker, a submariner, a maxillofacial surgeon and many more.

-His hugely entertaining after-dinner speech gives us privileged glimpses into the hidden worlds of his ghosting clients.
+His hugely entertaining talk gives us privileged glimpses into the hidden worlds of his ghosting clients.
 It is revelatory, insightful and very, very funny.

 In a long and very chequered career, among a bewildering variety of other jobs, Neil Hanson has been an Oxford graduate, a plasterer’s mate, an ice cream salesman, a holiday camp redcoat and - simultaneously - an art critic and a rugby league commentator.
 He’s edited the boozer’s Bible - the Good Beer Guide - a job, he says, where it was practically a sacking offence not to get drunk at lunchtime.
 He also ran, and later owned, Britain’s highest inn, in a wild and remote corner of the Yorkshire Dales, went round the world twice and worked as a print journalist and radio broadcaster in Britain, Australia and New Zealand.